 "Recovery is described as a deeply personal, unique process of changing one's attitudes, values, feelings, and goals, skills, or roles.
 It is a way of living a satisfying, hopeful, and contributing life even with the limitations caused by mental illness.
 Recovery involves the development of new meaning and purpose in one's life as one grows beyond the catastrophic effects of mental illness."
 (William Anthony, PhD, 1993).

-The recovery programming of the CooperRiis Healing Community is highly influenced by the "Enhanced Recovery Model" that was created by our CooperRiis Institute Director, Sharon Young, PhD and embraces the "Seven Domains of Recovery".
+The recovery programming of the CooperRiis Healing Community is influenced by the "Enhanced Recovery Model" created by Sharon Young, Ph.D. and embraces the "Seven Domains of Recovery".
 It consists of multiple components including individual psychotherapy, group therapy, family support and education, wellness counseling, psycho-education, and ongoing psychiatric evaluation and medication monitoring.

 All staff members are trained in the recovery process methods and facilitate each resident's recovery.